JHU-PL-Lab/www-fpse/lecture/idiomatic-fp.md

 ## Idiomatic Functional Programming
-This a major theme of the course; we have already covered some of this but let's put it all together now.
+This a major theme of the course; we covered some of this already but let's put it all together.

-* design principles, design patterns, refactoring (OO) = principles & idioms (FP)
+* Design principles, design patterns, refactoring (OO) = principles & idioms (FP)
 * **Principles**: overarching principles; **Idioms**: more focused ideas to aid in achieving principles

 ### FP Principles